-The main reason why I’m watching this is not because of the genre but because of Kamiki Ryunosuke, anyway.
+I’m not a fan of watching human beings being ripped apart on screen so I’m actually quite thankful that the film used CG for its the cartoonish toy villains and unrealistic blood.
+The main reason why I’m watching this is not because of the genre but because of Kamiki Ryunosuke.
 And of course he did not disappoint.
 I’ve probably said this many times but I’ll say it again, Kamiki’s just amazing when it comes to playing psycho characters!
 I saw the images of Amaya Takeru in the manga and except for the messy hairdo, he looks nothing like Kamiki.
-Amaya is a buff, violent nutcase.

 This is exactly what makes Kamiki Ryunosuke such a great actor for his age – his effortless ability to portray a character opposite his appearance.
 He plays it so darn well, he makes it look like he’s the protagonist and that his psycho character is actually sexy.

-Shun is just a typical student who keeps on complaining about how bored he is with his life but just because the character is bored, that doesn’t mean that the actor should limit his expressions and bore the audience, too.
-At the end of the deadly games, he is a survivor but his eyes look pretty dead to me.
+The real protagonist, however, is Shun Takahata played by Sota Fukushi.
+Shun is a typical student who keeps on complaining about how bored he is with his life but just because the character is bored, that doesn’t mean that the actor should limit his expressions and bore the audience, too.
+He may have survived all those lethal games but his eyes look pretty dead to me.

+It would have been better if Shota Sometani played the role of Shun instead.
 I’ve been dreaming of a movie where Shota’s acting skills would finally go head-to-head with Kamiki’s.
 Imagine Kiseiju’s Shinichi Izumi vs. Rurouni Kenshin’s Seta Soujiro.
 That would’ve been epic!

 Most online comments and even critics’ reviews mentioned the similarity of Kamisama no Iutoori with Battle Royale and The Hunger Games where teenagers are suddenly thrown into an arena of death.
 I would’ve accepted such comparisons if Kamisama was able to provide a strong backstory and consistent character development.
 Am I really supposed to root for Takahata, an ordinary guy I know nothing about and is just constantly complaining about the lack of excitement in his life?
-Or the female lead, Akimoto, who obviously just survived for the purpose of having a subtle romance in the plot?
+Or Akimoto, the female lead who obviously just survived for the purpose of having a subtle romance in the plot?
 Although I totally repulse the thirst for carnage, at least I could see that Amaya takes pride in being one of “God’s children” and has the motivation in building a new world.